BioJulia/BioMarkovChains.jl/README.md

 1.9478492511798446e-125
 ```

-This is of course not very informative, but we can later use different criteria to then classify new ORFs.
+This is off course not very informative, but we can later use different criteria to then classify new ORFs.
 For a more detailed explanation see the [docs](https://camilogarciabotero.github.io/BioMarkovChains.jl/dev/biomarkovchains/)

 ## License